nicholflowers/California-WildFire-Prediction/README.md

 - **Shapely** was used to find one fire centroid per climate division
 - **GeoPandas** geo-located labels and features to counties and climate divisions
-- Weather observations, fire history, and geographic assignments were merged into a single forecasting dataset
+- Weather observations, fire history and geographic assignments were merged into a single forecasting dataset
-- Engineered features included lagged weather variables (precipitation, temperature, wind speed), daily temperature range, and a wind-temperature ratio
+- Engineered features included lagged weather variables (precipitation, temperature, wind speed), daily temperature range and a wind-temperature ratio

 **Target variables:** fire in 3 days, fire in 7 days, fire in 14 days.